spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/people-group/learning-and-development/index.html.md

 ### Handbook First Training Content

-All material in the handbook is considered training.
-The Learning & Development team pulls content from the handbook to build [handbook first learning content](/handbook/people-group/learning-and-development/interactive-learning).
+All material in the handbook is considered training and we build [handbook first learning content](/handbook/people-group/learning-and-development/interactive-learning).
 One of L&D's primary responsibilities is to ensure that content lives in the appropriate section in the handbook.
 In the below video, Sid, explains how the content of courses is not separated from the handbook to the L&D team.

 <figure class="video_container">
   <iframe width="560" height="315" src="https://www.youtube.com/embed/G57Wtt7M_no" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>